Initially approved: November 21, 2011

 C. Commercial Solicitation is permitted when the solicitor has entered into a contract with the University to either (1) provide goods or services that are related to the University’s mission, or (2) to meet students’ needs that are not otherwise available in the local area.

-F. Recognized Student Groups may not sponsor solicitations that require multi-year financial contractual obligations of a student (e.g., credit card applications).
+F. Recognized Student Organizations may not sponsor solicitations that require multi-year financial contractual obligations of a student (e.g., credit card applications).

 G. Except as otherwise described in the University Policy #81, “WCU General Campus Policy for Alcoholic Beverages”, solicitation, promotion, or sales of alcoholic beverages and/or alcohol-related items is prohibited.